-Premiums Paid.
-Guggenheim Securities reviewed, to the extent publicly available and based on publicly available information, the implied premiums paid in 18 selected transactions involving public targets in the healthcare industry announced since January 1, 2004 with transaction values in excess of \$10 billion.
-Based on, among other things, closing stock prices of the target companies involved in such transactions one trading day prior to public announcement of, or rumors relating to, the relevant transaction, Guggenheim Securities noted that applying the 25th percentile to 75th percentile of the one trading day premiums derived from such transactions of approximately 23% to 37% to St. Jude Medical's closing stock price one trading day prior to April 26, 2016 indicated an approximate implied per share equity value reference range for St. Jude Medical of \$74.00 to \$82.50 per share, as compared to the implied per share merger consideration of \$85.00.
+Based on, among other things, closing stock prices of the target companies involved in the selected premiums paid transactions one trading day prior to public announcement of, or rumors relating to, the relevant transaction, Guggenheim Securities noted that (i) the overall low to high one trading day premiums derived from such transactions were approximately 6% to 42% (with a mean of approximately 27% and a median of approximately 27%) and (ii) applying the 25th percentile to 75th percentile of the one trading day premiums derived from such transactions of approximately 23% to 37% to St. Jude Medical's closing stock price one trading day prior to April 26, 2016 indicated an approximate implied per share equity value reference range for St. Jude Medical of \$74.00 to \$82.50 per share, as compared to the implied per share merger consideration of \$85.00 (which implied per share merger consideration indicated a one trading day premium of approximately 41% to St. Jude Medical's closing stock price one trading day prior to April 26, 2016).

 Illustrative Discounted Cash Flow Analysis for St. Jude Medical Using Wall Street Equity Research Estimates.
 Guggenheim Securities performed an illustrative stand-alone discounted cash flow analysis of St. Jude Medical based on projected unlevered free cash flows (after deduction of stock-based compensation) for St. Jude Medical and an estimate of its terminal/continuing value at the end of the projection horizon derived from Wall Street equity research estimates (extrapolated for the fiscal year ending January 2, 2021) and the same methodology described above in the illustrative discounted cash flow analysis for St. Jude Medical utilizing the St. Jude Medical Forecast.
-This illustrative discounted cash flow analysis resulted in an overall reference range of approximately \$57.50 to \$89.00 per share for purposes of valuing St. Jude Medical common stock on a stand-alone intrinsic-value basis, as compared to implied per share merger consideration of \$85.00.
+This illustrative discounted cash flow analysis resulted in an overall reference range of approximately \$57.50 to \$89.00 per share for purposes of valuing St. Jude Medical common stock on a stand-alone intrinsic-value basis, as compared to the implied per share merger consideration of \$85.00.